-We serve about 25,000 people in the Spokane Valley.
+We serve the Spokane Valley.
 Our job as a publicly-owned, not-for-profit utility is to deliver safe, reliable electricity and water at the lowest price possible while responsibly managing our resources, our employees, and our environment.

 As a distribution utility, we don’t make the products we deliver to you.
 The water comes from the Spokane-Rathdrum Aquifer and others generate the electricity.